Prajvalitha-15/DA6401_ASSIGNMENT2/partB/readme.md

-## VGG16-Based Image Classification on iNaturalist_12K
+## Part B - VGG16-Based Image Classification on iNaturalist_12K

 This reporsitory fine-tunes a pre-trained **VGG16** model for image classification on a subset of the iNaturalist dataset.